 Koenji Awa Odori 2024 Tokyo’s biggest summer dance festival

 Koenji Awa Odori 2024 was a good family-oriented event.
 First, did you know it came from the island of Shikoku?
 Many places celebrate it now.
 It is the largest dance festival in Japan.
 I’ve been to it many times.
 Usually, I go on Saturday.
 But when I walked out the door this year, the clouds looked dark and ominous.
-They worried me so I decided not to go.
+They worried me so I didn’t go.
 I went on Sunday.

 I’m glad I changed my mind.
 The rain came down in buckets later on Saturday night.
 The Awa Odori probably didn’t get wet, but getting home would have been a problem.
 That was when the downpour started.